KaiyangZhou/pytorch-vsumm-reinforce/README.md

 # pytorch-vsumm-reinforce
 This repo contains the Pytorch implementation of the AAAI'18 paper - [Deep Reinforcement Learning for Unsupervised Video Summarization with Diversity-Representativeness Reward](https://arxiv.org/abs/1801.00054).
 The original Theano implementation can be found [here](https://github.com/KaiyangZhou/vsumm-reinforce).

+The main requirements are [pytorch](http://pytorch.org/) and `python 2.7`.
+Some dependencies that may not be installed in your machine are [tabulate](https://pypi.org/project/tabulate/) and [h5py](https://github.com/h5py/h5py).
+Please install other missing dependencies.

 ## Get started
 1. Download preprocessed datasets
 ```bash